Government of Aragon

-The Government of Aragon or Diputación General de Aragón represents the executive power of the community and its main headquarters is located in the Royal House of Mercy in Zaragoza, a building also called El Pignatelli.
+The Government of Aragon or Diputación General de Aragón (officially, in Spanish) is the executive power of the autonomous community of Aragon, in Spain.
+It's headed by the President of the Government of Aragon.
+Its main headquarters is located in the Royal House of Mercy in Zaragoza, a building also called El Pignatelli.
+The government exists since 1978.
 It has its historical origin in the Diputación del General del Reino de Aragón, in force between 1364 and 1708, and whose origin is in the Cortes of 1188.